"Why Hakuba Valley?" Aiko Uemura and Kazushige Fujita discuss its appeal

 First up on the stage was Aiko Uemura, dressed in a snow-white outfit.
 Her captivating splendor, like the mountains of Hakuba Valley, brightened the stage, and her dignified presence tightened the atmosphere in the venue.
 Thus began the talk session

-Uemura has been at the top of the world many times and has seen views that are not normally seen, so why did she choose this place?
+Having reached the top of the world multiple times and seen sights that are not usually seen, what is the reason Uemura chose this place?
 Her answer is "Why not?"

-For her, there was no reason not to choose Hakuba, where she grew up since childhood.
+For her, there is no reason not to choose Hakuba, where she grew up since childhood.

 A resort you'll want to return to

-Every time he returns from a trip, he is surprised and happy by the scenery, thinking, "It's just as great as I expected."
-While European ski resorts are often visible from afar, Hakuba Valley suddenly opens up, giving the thrill of seeing the mountain ranges right before your eyes.
-Another
+He says that every time he goes out and comes back, he is surprised and happy by the scenery, thinking, "It's really great."
+In terms of scenery, European ski resorts are often visible from afar, but Hakuba Valley suddenly opens up, and you can experience the awe-inspiring feeling of the mountain range looming before your eyes.

-attraction is that it's just the right size to call home, and there's always a ski resort open, even in bad weather, so whenever you come, you're guaranteed to have fun memories in the mountains.
-He revealed that the opening ski resort for the season is Happo-one, and that his favorite hidden gem is Kashimayari.
+He says that it's just the right size to call home, and that even in bad weather there is always a ski resort open somewhere, so he is guaranteed to have fun memories in the mountains no matter when he comes.
+He revealed that he goes to Happo-one for the first ski season of the year, and that Kashimayari is his go-to hidden gem.

 Her smile creates a friendly atmosphere throughout the day